How to Make Plantain Maduros

 - (2)

-Is there any dish more deliciously Caribbean Latino than a crunchy-sweet side of caramelized maduros—super-ripe plantain golden-browned on both sides?
+Plantain maduros: Is there any dish more deliciously Caribbean Latino than a crunchy-sweet side of caramelized platanos — super-ripe plantain that are golden-browned on both sides?

 Plantains are at the cooking corazón of Puerto Rico, Dominican Republic, Cuba, Venezuela, Colombia and many other Caribbean-bordering tropical nations in Central and South America.